xxxbrian/cserun/README.md

 - `<COMMAND>`: The command you wish to run on the CSE server.

 #### Options

+- `--config`: This option is used independently of others to display the path of the configuration file used by CSERun.

 - `--no-sync`: Skip the file synchronization step before running the command.
 This is useful for commands that do not require the local files, such as `6991 classrun -sturec`.